 Published by Harvest ETFs

-The question about how easy an ETF is to sell is a question about its liquidity.
+The question about how easy an ETF is to trade is a question about its liquidity.
 This is the degree to which an ETF can be quickly bought or sold without affecting its market price.
 The short answer is that in most cases this should not be a concern to investors.

 What is an ETF